jakeb91/cobloafengineering/docs/Networking Snippets/tcpperformanceexpectations.md

 # TCP Performance Expectations

+!!! note "Update 18/12/2024"
+I should have originally stated this but for clarity: This article is not written about TCP BBR Congestion Control, but more traditional methods of congestion control (CUBIC / RENO / etc)
+If TCP BBR is involved in what you are doing, you are probably not experiencing enough TCP performance weirdness to have been pointed to this article anyway.

+Forgive me, internet overlords <3

 Think of this as a little "fun-facts" section with random network information that I've found handy to keep on hand.

 It's important to consider that packet-loss comes in many forms.
 One of those forms is transmission reliability, and no transmission medium is capable of 100% successful packet delivery.